Stijn-van-Nieulande/slack-discord-theme/README.md

 and don't forget to change your sidebar colors :wink: `#2e3136,#282b30,#282b30,#ffffff,#282b30,#818386,#43b581,#7289da`

+*Note: Always modify the latest version of slack*

 # Development Setup
 Simply run `npm start`.
 This will inject the `scripts/ssb-interop.js` file into Slack's electron startup script.
 The script sets Slack's